morpho-org/universal-rewards-distributor/README.md

 # Universal Rewards Distributor
 The Universal Rewards Distributor (URD), is a smart contract that allows for the distribution of multiple ERC20 tokens from a single offchain computed Merkle tree.

 Each URD contract has an owner and a group of updaters.
+Values of updaters are timelocked and can be revoked by the owner or overrided by another updater.
+However, this timelock can be set to 0 if the URD owner do not need it.
-These updaters can submit a new root to a pending value, which is subject to a timelock (that can be set to 0).
+The updaters can submit a new root to a pending value.
 Once the timelock period ends, anyone can accept this pending value.
 However, during the timelock period, the owner has veto power and can remove the pending value.

 ## Use Case Example

-- Assume I am a DAO with a periodic rewards mechanism.
+- Assume the Owner is a DAO with a periodic rewards mechanism.
 Each month, a [Gelato](https://www.gelato.network/) bot runs a script creating a Merkle tree that distributes TokenA and TokenB.

   When setting up the URD as a DAO, I configure the timelock based on the risk of updater corruption (let's say 3 days), and add a Gelato bot as an updater.
 If I already have a distribution, I can define an initial root, or use an empty root if I don't.

 - Each month, the Gelato bot proposes a new root.
 For 3 days, I have the opportunity to run checks on this root.
-After these 3 days, anyone can accept this value.
+After these 3 days and if the DAO did not revoke the root, anyone can accept this value.
-- The DAO must transfer the correct amount of tokens to the URD to allow all claimants to claim their rewards.
-If the DAO does not provide enough funds, the claim function will fail with the message "not enough funds in URD."
+- The DAO **must** transfer the correct amount of tokens to the URD to allow all claimants to claim their rewards.
+If the DAO does not provide enough funds, the claim function will fail with the message "not enough funds".

 ## Attaching an IPFS Hash